Michael-KaHNg/Nautiyal_Dartmouth_Brain_Imaging_P3_Neural_WIth_Locomotion/README.md

 Fluroescent activities throughout the session

 (Right)
-Overhead camera locomotion showing that majority of locommotion activities is highest when the mice is
+Overhead camera locomotion showing that majority of locommotion activities is highest when the mice was:
   1. moving to respond to a side cue (left/ right)
   2. moving from side cue back to middle port to retrieve a reward